Big-Shark/spark/readme.md

 Subscription plans may be defined in your `app/Providers/SparkServiceProvider.php` file.
 This file contains a `customizeSubscriptionPlans` method.
 Within this method, you may define all of your application's subscription plans.
 There are a few examples in the method to get you started.

+When defining a Spark plan, the `plan` method accepts two arguments: the name of the plan and the Stripe ID of the plan.
+Be sure that the Stripe ID given to the `plan` method corresponds to a plan ID on your Stripe account:

+	Spark::plan('Display Name', 'stripe-id')
+		->price(10);
+		->features([
+			//
+		]);

 ### Yearly Plans

 To define a yearly plan, simply call the `yearly` method on the plan definition: